An open platform for public sector transformation

 As a dynamic and nimble nation, Lithuania has been able to build flexible institutions that are hard-wired to respond quickly to the challenges and needs of the local, regional and global economy.
 And this flexibility, speed and decisiveness is brought to the way the country is eager to co-create with business to facilitate growth that benefits all.
 We have learned from the best role models – from Ireland to Singapore – and we are now happy to share our best practices with the global community.

 Digital solutions that make life easier for all

 Lithuania is fast on its way to becoming a truly digital society.
 90 percent of public sector services have been digitised and public uptake is huge, with more than 80 percent of the country’s citizens using e-government services.
 Meanwhile, for business that penetration is at 97 percent.
-So it should come as no surprise that Lithuania ranks 6th in the EU for digital public services in the Digital Economy and Society Index (DESI) 2020.
 Of particular note is the country’s online tax registration and payment system, i.MAS, which allows users to submit and pay tax returns with just a few clicks.

 Public invitation to experiment

 Society, businesses and academia are openly encouraged to not only use digital services, but also to contribute to the development of innovative solutions.
 The GovTech Lab was set up to engage the latest technologies, startups and innovative businesses in further improving public sector services.
 There, a team of ambitious professionals is organising a series of challenges whose goal is not just to seek solutions to public sector problems, but also to actively foster and expand the govtech community.
 The solutions developed so far in this format are a major step forward in terms of breaking down barriers and stereotypes related to collaboration between startups and the public sector.

 Where talented people are empowered to improve their country